To qualify for free school meals, parent/carers must be in receipt of one of the following income-related benefits:

 You may also qualify if you have just started to work less than 16 hours a week, or immediately after employment has ceased for a temporary 4-week 'run-on' period only.

 Universal Infant Free School Meals

 All children in Reception, Year 1 and Year 2 are automatically eligible to receive free school meals.
-Parent/carers who feel they may meet the low income criteria as above are asked to apply as if entitled, schools will benefit from additional funding known as the pupil premium.
+Parents/carers who feel they may meet the low income criteria as above are asked to apply as if they are entitled, schools will benefit from additional funding known as the Pupil Premium.

 As Universal Credit is introduced in York, more information will be available on the level of income required to be eligible for free school meals.